 The availability graph shows the percentage of available rentals in Kent.
-In a week of August (18/08 - 25/08), 76% of the holiday homes are booked.
-Conversely, it is in November (10/11 - 17/11) that the highest percentage of rentals are available.
+In one week of January (18/01 - 25/01), 60% of the holiday homes are booked.
+Conversely, it is in October (05/10 - 12/10) that the highest percentage of rentals are available.

 Castles, cliffs and the coast in Kent

-If history is what you're after, then Kent has plenty to offer with its plethora of castles.
-Hever Castle comes complete with museum and giant hedge maze and Rochester Castle is one of the country's best preserved Roman forts, where many annual folk festivals are held throughout the year.
-Leeds Castle in Maidstone is situated in beautiful grounds, perfect for a picnic with all the family, and Upnor Castle gives vast views across the River Medway.
-There are a variety of Kent holiday lettings available throughout the county, so you can easily book either luxury holiday apartments or more homely self-catering holiday flats at every step of your trip.
+Kent has plenty to offer for history fans, with its many historic castles.
+Hever Castle comes complete with a museum and giant hedge maze, and Rochester Castle is one of the country's best preserved Roman forts, where many annual folk festivals are held throughout the year.
+Leeds Castle in Maidstone is situated in beautiful grounds, perfect for a picnic with all the family, and Upnor Castle offers stunning views across the River Medway.

 Adventure time with the kids

 There's plenty to do with the kids throughout the county, whether you're looking for educational culture or a fun adventure.
 In Canterbury, you'll not only find the vast and beautiful Canterbury Cathedral, but also the small yet colourful museum 'The Canterbury Tales', dedicated to the famous stories of Chaucer.
 This little treasure will bring his stories to life for your kids.
 Rochester also offers 'Dickens World', a larger than life museum dedicated to Charles Dickens and his most famous works.